clojuredatascience/clojuredatascience.github.io/resources/templates/md/posts/2018-09-15-data-science-with-kixi-stats.md

 {:title "Data Science Screencasts from Lambda Island" :layout :post
  :author "Henry Garner"
- :tags  ["clojure" "data science" "screencast" "kixi.stats" "xforms" "transduce"]}
+ :tags  ["clojure" "data science" "screencast" "kixi.stats" "xforms" "transducers"]}

 [Lambda Island](https://lambdaisland.com/) has produced a high-quality Clojure-focused screencast every few weeks over the past couple of years.
 [Arne Brasseur](https://twitter.com/plexus) is the author and producer of these videos.
 To date he's generated diverse walk-throughs on language fundamentals, library APIs, architectural considerations, and development tooling.
 The most recent two screencasts, numbers 43 & 44, have signalled a move into the realm of data science.
 Both screencasts make heavy use of [kixi.stats](https://github.com/mastodonC/kixi.stats): a library of statistical reducing functions.
 As the author of kixi.stats, I'm relieved to say that I think that the topics are dealt with really well.